Jeep Grand Cherokee (WK2): 2017

-At the 2016 New York International Auto Show, Jeep announced new updates for its Grand Cherokee mid-size SUV, which included two new trim levels:
+At the 2016 New York International Auto Show, Jeep announced new updates for the Grand Cherokee, which included two new trim levels:

 The Trailhawk trim level is the "off-road" oriented trim level, which made its initial appearance in 2013, returned for 2017.
 It includes a Quadra-Drive II four-wheel-drive system along with a Quadra-Lift air suspension system, the Selec-Speed control, and Hill Descent Control.
 It will offer the same seven-slot front grille that was first offered on the 2016 Grand Cherokee Laredo and Limited 75th Anniversary Edition models, red-painted front-mounted tow hooks, standard eighteen-inch and optional twenty-inch alloy wheels, special off-road tires with Kevlar belts, Neutral Gray-painted exterior accents and badges, optional Mopar side rock rails, a standard U Connect 8.4-inch touch-screen infotainment system, red accent stitching throughout the interior, a 'Trailhawk' emblem on the steering wheel, brushed Piano black interior trim panels, and gunmetal finished interior components.

 The Summit trim level is the "upscale" version of the Grand Cherokee, which was revamped in 2014 and was revamped again for 2017.
 It offers a restyled front grille with LED front fog lamps and twenty-inch polished alloy wheels.
 Its features include a cross-stitched leather-trimmed interior, Active Noise Cancellation, an acoustic windshield and front side glass, leather-trimmed dashboard and door panel inserts, a nineteen-speaker, 825-watt Harman Kardon surround-sound system, automatically folding power side-view mirrors, a suede-trimmed headliner, a blind-spot monitoring system, lane departure warning, parallel and perpendicular park assist systems, Berber carpeting, and other interior appointments.

 New exterior paint color options include Rhino, Diamond Black Crystal Pearl Coat, Light Brown Stone, True Blue, and Ivory Pearl Coat (availability varies by trim level).

 All 2017 models received a second facelift that features new alloy wheel designs, reshaped headlights, and a reshaped grille.
 The new grille and headlights come from the 75th Anniversary Edition models of 2016, however, without the bronze-painted accents.
 In addition, all models receive a new 'GRAND CHEROKEE' emblem for the front doors.

-The 75th Anniversary Edition models, based on the base Laredo and mid-level Limited, also continue on for 2017.
+The 75th Anniversary Edition models, based on the base Laredo and mid-level Limited, continued for 2017.

-The SRT trim for 2017 got a new front fascia and a new interior.
+The SRT trim for 2017 featured a new front fascia and a new interior.